ntpsec/blog/README.md

 To work locally with this project, you'll have to follow the steps below:

-1. Fork, clone or download this project
+.
+Fork, clone or download this project
-1. [Install][] Jekyll
+.
+[Install][] Jekyll.
+Your OS may have a package; Ubuntu's is "jekyll".
-1. Generate the website: `jekyll build -d public`
+.
+Generate the website: `jekyll build -d public`
-1. Preview your project: `jekyll serve`
+.
+Preview your project: `jekyll serve`
-1. Add content
+.
+Add content

 Read more at Jekyll's [documentation][].